josethayil/TransmissionOutageMicroSvc/README.md

 # TransmissionOutageMicroSvc
-REST service suite to expose outage information.
+REST service suite to save and retrieve outage information